AndrewMathias/CS1101-Bonus-Lectures/BonusLecture1_Andrew_Ruisi.md

                             && !isBowieInSpace;
                             }

-### TODO: 7.
-Write a Javadoc comment for this method by typing "/**" above the method and then hit enter.
-Fill in the
+### 7. Write a Javadoc comment for this method by typing "/**" above the method and then hit enter.
+Fill in the appropriate fields.
-            appropriate fields.

-### TODO: (Time permitting) 8.
-Copy the following method into your class and call it in your main method.
+### 8. (Time permitting) Copy the following method into your class and call it in your main method.
 We'll walk through some debugger basics if we have time.

                 /**